Find Affordable College Courses

 Huntingdon, PA

 Our 2023 rankings named Juniata College the best school in the Middle Atlantic Region for wildlife management students working on their bachelor’s degree.
-Juniata is a small private not-for-profit school located in the town of Huntingdon.
+Juniata is a small private not-for-profit school located in the distant town of Huntingdon.

 Read More…

 A rank of #2 on this year’s list means University of Delaware is a great place for wildlife management students working on their bachelor’s degree.
-Located in the suburb of Newark, UD is a public school with a fairly large student population.
+Located in the suburb of Newark, UD is a public college with a fairly large student population.

 #3